medined/perl-5-by-example/perl_5_by_example/function-list.md

     <TD>Changes the type of the referenced variable to <TT>CLASSNAME</TT>.
 It
       is used to assign a class name the referenced variable, thus changing the string returned by the <TT>ref()</TT> function.
 If <TT>CLASSNAME</TT> is not specified, the name of the current package is used.
-See Chapter 8, "<A href="ch08.htm">References</A>," for more
+See [](./references.md), for more information.
-      information.
       <P><B><PRE>$temp = { };
 bless $temp, 'ATMPCLASS';
 print("bless() \$temp is now has type ",